ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/Retail-Site-Selection/Optimal-Location-Reference.md

 The search term used on Google search page is: _retail site selection_

 - [Retail Site Selection: A New, Innovative Model for Retail Development - Cornell Real Estate Review](https://scholarship.sha.cornell.edu/cgi/viewcontent.cgi?article=1163&context=crer).
 It is possible to download the paper.
 I keep a copy of the pdf.
 - [Intelligent site selection for bricks-and-mortar stores](https://www.researchgate.net/publication/335447956_Intelligent_site_selection_for_bricks-and-mortar_stores).
 It is possible to download the full pdf.
 I keep a copy of the pdf.
 - [Selection of Retail Shops Based on Spatial Accessibility and Hybrid BP Neural Network](https://www.researchgate.net/publication/325427358_Site_Selection_of_Retail_Shops_Based_on_Spatial_Accessibility_and_Hybrid_BP_Neural_Network).
 It is possible to download the paper.
 I keep a copy of the pdf.
 - [Retail Site Selection And Geographic Information Systems](https://www.researchgate.net/publication/288029105_Retail_Site_Selection_And_Geographic_Information_Systems).
 It is possible to download the paper.
 I keep a copy of the pdf.
 - [Geospatial Analytics in Retail Site Selection and Sales Prediction](https://www.researchgate.net/publication/323983905_Geospatial_Analytics_in_Retail_Site_Selection_and_Sales_Prediction).
 It is possible to download the paper.
 I keep a copy of the pdf.

-- Predictive and Prescriptive Analytics for Location Selection of Add-on Retail Products
+- [Predictive and Prescriptive Analytics for Location Selection of Add-on Retail Products](https://arxiv.org/abs/1804.01182).
+It is possible to download the paper.
+I keep a copy of the pdf.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ1NDk5Mjk3MSwtMTI2MDg2NzM4OF19
+eyJoaXN0b3J5IjpbLTYzOTE3MzgyNiwtMTI2MDg2NzM4OF19
 -->